 At the CAB, the Cadet has the opportunity to present character evidence as well as evidence relating to the Cadet's performance at West Point.
 The CAB will make a recommendation regarding the Cadet's punishment, in addition to enrollment in the SLDP-H mentorship program (mandatory for any founded violation).
 The following recommendations could be made:

 - December graduation with the current class (6 month turn-back)

 - Turn back to the next lower class (1 year turn-back)

 The CAB's recommendation is then routed through the Cadet's chain of command for review.
 After each member of the chain of command makes a recommendation, the Cadet has a meeting with the Commandant to discuss the violation and all recommendations.
 The Commandant then makes a recommendation, which the Cadet gets to review and make one final statement.
 The entire casefile is then sent to the Superintendent for final action.
 The Superintendent can take any action listed above.

 Any Cadet who is facing a West Point Honor Investigation has a lot to lose and should take any allegation very seriously.
 Consultation with an experienced military lawyer is highly recommended.
 Proper legal representation at any point during the process, even during the investigation, can make all the difference.
-Even though a lawyer cannot be present at an HIH or CAB, he/she can prepare the Cadet with witness questions, arguments, and general trial preparation (i.e. what evidence to present, how to testify).
+Even though a lawyer cannot advocate at an HIH or CAB, he/she can prepare the Cadet with witness questions, arguments, and general trial preparation (i.e. what evidence to present, how to testify), as well as be physically present during the hearing to assist.
 Given the possible consequences, including separation and having to pay back a substantial amount of money to the Federal Government (recoupment), proper legal representation is recommended.